 I use and love Thrive Market when I can’t make it to Costco, or I need a smaller package.
 They’re stocked with paleo-friendly foods, their prices are fantastic, and shipping is really quick!

-You can get 20% off your first 3 orders if you’re a first time user – just click here.
+You can get 25% off your first order if you’re a first time user – just click here.

 Oh and did I mention I’ve gotten something free with every order I’ve placed?
-They almost always have some kind of special going on that is usually a really great freebie and free shipping over a certain $ amount.
+They almost always have some kind of special going on that is a really great freebie (plus free shipping over a certain $ amount).
 Go to Thrive Market to check out their prices!

 MORE PALEO FOODS at COSTCO

 My favorite evening activity (when the toddler permits) is to take a hot bath and eat a bowl of frozen blueberries.
 I rarely thaw them.. you don’t need to!
 They make an excellent frozen treat!

 Blueberries are low on the glycemic index, a good source of vitamin K, vitamin C, fiber, manganese and are full of antioxidants.

 Coleman Organic Chicken

 Mmmm I love me some slow roasted chicken legs!
 I roast them for 90 minutes at 350 degrees with a little oil and spices and they are just plain magical!